mtanghu/Transformer-Trader/README.md

 They can be summarized as follows:
 - Using more data would decrease training loss but not validation loss regardless of model size (for a variety of metrics and architectures and hyperparameters)
-- Larger models would not perform better than smaller models regardless of varying data size
+- Larger models would not perform better than smaller models regardless of varying data size and would often diverge

 Generally speaking this would imply that scaling laws were not applying to this specific context.